Prometheon-Technologies/FundingNotes/README.md

 - Always be prepared to answer questions about your business.
 - Create an Excel sheet to keep track of your progress, every connection, every conversation, and the status.

 If most investors are saying that you are too early, then you are too early.
 Take it, ask if they would like to stay posted on your traction.
-Stop awasting time on meetings and focus on product traction.
+Stop wasting time on meetings and focus on product traction.

 If they agree to stay posted, then send them a monthly update on your traction.
 If they don't, then move on.
 It is very important to keep the contact alive and active.

 Seed and Pre-seed funding is typically handled using Convertible Notes or SAFEs.
 These are debt instruments that convert to equity at a later date.
 They are used to avoid the valuation discussion at the early stages. **STAY AWAY FROM EQUITY AT THIS STAGE**.

-# Typical Investor Flow
+## Typical Investor Flow

 1. **Introduction**: Warm introduction from a mutual connection.
 2. **Pitch Deck**: Share your pitch deck with a link.